dbontr/Particle-Track-Building/README.md

 \end{pmatrix},\qquad
 Q \approx G\,\mathrm{diag}(\theta_0^2,\theta_0^2)\,G^\top .
 $$
+Here $G$ maps scattering kicks in the dip and azimuth into the full state.
 This thin-scatterer model is adequate for modest layer thicknesses; see Frühwirth [19] and the Particle Data Group [26] for derivations and refinements.

 ### EKF equations (fused, factorized)